sisamiwe/knx-wire/doc/knx-dev-setup.md

 Press Ctrl-Shift-P, enter "run test task" and click the appearing "Tasks: Run Test Task"

-In the following dropdown select "**MultiplyChannels-Beta** knx-wire"
+In the following dropdown select "**MultiplyChannels-Release** knx-wire"

 Wait for the success message in the terminal window

 The freshly build

-* WireGateway-v3.x-beta.knxprod
+* WireGateway-v3.x.knxprod

-you will find in the beta directory of the knx-wire project
+you will find in the release directory of the knx-wire project

 You can import this knxprod in your ETS (minimum 5.6) like any other knxprod.